Rolling Owner-Controlled Insurance Program

-For contracts included in the ROCIP, enrollment by contractors and subcontractors is mandatory prior to notice to proceed.
+For contracts included in the ROCIP, enrollment by contractors is mandatory prior to notice to proceed.

 If you have any questions regarding general liability insurance please email us by clicking here.